 Spend two weeks in scenic Lyon, France.
 Brush up on your French language skills, explore the city’s rich culture and history, and sample the finest in French cuisine at the co-ed Lycée Saint-Marc.

 BC High is unique among secondary schools in that we offer extensive travel and immersion opportunities starting as early as 7th grade.
-The Lawrence H. Hyde ’42 Center for Global Education offers international experiences in 18 countries across the globe, from Argentina to Zimbabwe, while the urban experience places you in communities around the United States where you can make a tangible difference in effecting social, environmental, or economic change.
+The Lawrence H. Hyde ’42 Center for Global Education offers international experiences to over a dozen countries across the globe from Argentina to Vietnam.
+Additionally, we offer domestic intercultural experiences, such as Brownsville, TX, which places students in communities where they can make a tangible difference in effecting social, environmental, or economic change.

 Through exploration of other countries, cultures, and communities, we encourage you to develop a deep understanding of humanity as a whole—because understanding breeds compassion, and compassion helps make us the strong, wise, and kind leaders we strive to be.

 We continue to work with our Hyde Global Scholars and Peretti Scholars to experience interculturality – promoting dialogue, mutual respect, and the awareness of preserving and appreciating various cultural identities – while finding their place in the world and helping to improve it.